5th Floor, Brigade Towers,

 Hyderabad - 500032,

-The Taxi Market is segmented by Booking Type (Online and Offline), Vehicle Type (Motorcycle, Cars, and Other Vehicle Type (Van)), Service (Ride Hailing and Ride Sharing), and Geography.
+The Taxi Market is segmented by Booking Type (Online Booking and Offline Booking), Vehicle Type (Motorcycles, Cars, and Other Vehicle Types (Van)), Service Type (Ride Hailing and Ride Sharing), Preference Type (Urban Commute, Outstation, and Rental), and Geography.

 Fastest Growing Market:

 The taxi market is expected to register a CAGR of 10.08%, during the forecast period 2020-2025.

 The taxi market covers the latest trends and technological development in the taxi market, demand of the booking type, vehicle type, service type, preference type, geography, and market share of major used taxi service providers across the world

 |Other Vehicle Types (Van)|

 |By Preference Type|